 Let’s start at the very beginning.

-What exactly is growth mindset anyway!?
+What exactly is a growth mindset anyway!?

 According to Dr. Dweck, “In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.”Dr. Carol S. Dweck, “Mindset: The New Psychology of Success”